 Accessories complete the engine.
-Carburetors, fuel injection systems, starters, magnetos, generators, hydraulic pumps, and turbosuperchargers are all accessories.
+Carburetors, fuel injection systems, magnetos, generators, hydraulic pumps, starters, and vacuum pumps are all accessories.
 While these are usually supplied by specialty manufacturers, they are nonetheless essential to the operation and performance of the engine.
 And like engines, they have development and operation tales of their own.

 The development of power plant accessory equipment goes back to a period immediately following the first World War, when flying was a haphazard and dangerous occupation.
 The only flight instruments were a compass, bubble, altimeter and tachometer.
 With these instruments, flights were occasionally made through clouds but not for protracted periods.
 Very few pilots were capable of flying blind even for the shortest period.
 After the World War and at the beginning of commercial aviation and the inauguration of airmail service in this country most of the flying was of the contact type.
 The development of the turn and bank indicator gave the first real help in blind flying.
 Then came the artificial horizon and gyro compass.
 The development of the radio range beam and directional radio made it possible and practical to fly without contact with the ground.
 With these instruments available, the art of blind flying developed rapidly and increased to the point where experimental flights entirely with instruments from "take-off" to landing have been successfully conducted.